-Dr. Benabio: Actually, if you follow the steps outlined for shaving in #6, you’ll reduce the likelihood of razor bumps.
+Dr. Benabio: If you follow the proper shaving techniques and keep your skin moisturized, you’ll reduce the likelihood of razor bumps.
 Sometimes switching to an electric razor is necessary, even if temporary, until the razor bumps subside.

 MMS: I want to grow a beard like James Harden’s (Houston Rockets).
 What steps should I take?

 MMS: As an African-American man, I’ve heard many people say that I don’t have to worry about skin cancer because my melanin protects me.
 What is your opinion?